DonggeunYu/MEV-Attack-on-the-BSC/README.md

 - $R_{in}$ = 12124290984572619906122
 - $R_{out}$ = 7262381719977943429386502

-When use the official formula
+When using the official formula

 - $x$ = 10000000000000000000 (10 WBNB)
 - $y$ = 5967066790489861652480 (5967.06 DAI)

-When use the formula optimized to the extreme
+When using the formula optimized to the extreme

 - $x$ = 10000000000000000000 (10 WBNB)
 - $y$ = 5970056841417710950357 (5970.05 DAI)